swiftlang/swift-evolution/proposals/0525-rawspan-safe-loading-api.md

   ///   - offset: The offset from the beginning of this span, in bytes.
   ///     `offset` must be nonnegative.
   ///   - type: The type of the instance to create.
-  ///   - byteOrder: The order in which the bytes should be decoded.
+  ///   - byteOrder: The order in which the bytes will be decoded.
   /// - Returns: A new value of type `T`, read from `offset`. func load<T: ConvertibleFromBytes & FixedWidthInteger>(
     fromByteOffset offset: Int,